tock/tock/doc/Mutable_References.md

 }
 ```

 A Rust `enum` is like a type-safe C union.
-Suppose that code has
+Suppose that code has both
-both a mutable reference to a `NumOrPointer` and a read-only reference
+a mutable reference to a `NumOrPointer` and a read-only reference to
-to the encapsulated `Pointer`.
-If the code the `NumOrPointer` reference
+the encapsulated `Pointer`.
+If the code with the `NumOrPointer`
-changes it to be a `Num`, it can then set the `Num` to be any value.
+reference changes it to be a `Num`, it can then set the `Num` to be
-However, the reference to `Pointer` can still access the memory as a
+any value.
+However, the reference to `Pointer` can still access the
-pointer.
-As these two representations use the same memory, this means
+memory as a pointer.
+As these two representations use the same memory,
-that the reference to `Num` can create any pointer it wants, breaking
+this means that the reference to `Num` can create any pointer it
-Rust's type safety:
+wants, breaking Rust's type safety:

 ```rust
 // n.b. illegal example